mchung94/pyramid-service/README.md

    - If the solution is ready, the status will be 303 (See Other) and the Location will be the URI for retrieving the solution using GET.

-Any interaction will be validated and return appropriate error statuses if there's a problem.
+Any interaction will be validated and return the appropriate HTTP status if there's a problem.